10 Factors to Consider with Any Second Residency

 That said, there are more people in the world seeking a US Green Card than a Montenegro temporary residence permit.
 However, most people in the world aren’t trying to “go where you’re treated best”.

-I’ve been working on some residence permits recently and made notes about each consideration I take into account whenever I get when, or whenever I advise someone else about getting one.
+I’ve been working on some residence permits recently and made notes about each consideration I take into account whenever I get one, or advise someone else about getting one.

 Today, I want to share the ten things you should consider about any second residency.